 Relationship and couples therapy is different to individual counselling and psychotherapy in that the therapist works with two or more clients in the room at one time.
 Relationship and couples therapy used to be referred to as marriage guidance and the focus was on a romantic couple.
 Today, however, it is seen in a wider context where people in many different types of relationships can find it useful to seek therapy.
-It is very important for to point out that relationship therapy is not about blame.
+It is very important to point out that relationship therapy is not about blame.
 A good therapist will not take sides and therapy should not be about "it was all her/his fault".
-Therapy is more usefully focused on what went wrong, where can we go from here and how can we get out relationship back on the right track?
+Therapy is more usefully focused on what went wrong, where can we go from here and how can we get our relationship back on the right track?
 It can be hard work, however, can be a worthwhile endeavour.

 Whilst many couples do seek counselling it may also be that people in other types of relationship may benefit from attending therapy too.

 Examples of why people may enter relationship therapy may be:

 - A mother and daughter who are arguing on how to bring up the grandchildren